perey/OpenVG-Docs/Lite-Specification/openvg_lite_spec.md

 ## _3.3 Floating-Point and Integer Representations_
 All floating-point values are specified in standard IEEE 754 format.
 However, implementations may clamp extremely large or small values to a restricted range, and internal processing may be performed with lesser precision.
 At least 16 bits of mantissa, 6 bits of exponent, and a sign bit must be present, allowing values from  $\pm 2^{-30}$ to $\pm 2^{31}$ to be represented with a fractional precision of at least 1 in $2^{16}$.

-Path data (_i.e._, vertex and control point coordinates and ellipse parameters) may be pecified in one of four formats: 8-, 16-, or 32-bit signed integers, or floating-point.
-Floating-point scale and bias factors are used to map the incoming integer and floatingpoint values into a desired range when path processing occurs.
+Path data (_i.e._, vertex and control point coordinates and ellipse parameters) may be specified in one of four formats: 8-, 16-, or 32-bit signed integers, or floating-point.
+Floating-point scale and bias factors are used to map the incoming integer and floating-point values into a desired range when path processing occurs.

 Handling of special values is as follows.
 Positive and negative 0 values must be treated identically.
-Values of +Infinity, -Infinity, or `NaN` (not a number) yield unspecified results.
-Optionally, incoming floating-point values of `NaN` may be treated as 0, and values of +Infinity and -Infinity may be clamped to the largest and smallest available values within the implementation, respectively.
+Values of +Infinity, −Infinity, or `NaN` (not a number) yield unspecified results.
+Optionally, incoming floating-point values of `NaN` may be treated as 0, and values of +Infinity and −Infinity may be clamped to the largest and smallest available values within the implementation, respectively.
 Denormalized numbers may be truncated to 0.
 Passing any arbitrary value as input to any floating-point argument must not lead to OpenVG interruption or termination.

 <a name="VG_MAXSHORT"></a>
 #### _VG_MAXSHORT_
-The macro `VG_MAXSHORT` contains the largest positive value that may be represented by a `VGshort.
-VG_MAXSHORT` is defined to be equal to 2<sup>15</sup> – 1, or 32,767.
-The smallest negative value that may be represented by a `VGshort` is given by (– `VG_MAXSHORT` – 1), or -32,768.
+The macro `VG_MAXSHORT` contains the largest positive value that may be represented by a `VGshort`. `VG_MAXSHORT` is defined to be equal to 2<sup>15</sup> − 1, or 32,767.
+The smallest negative value that may be represented by a `VGshort` is given by (−`VG_MAXSHORT` − 1), or -32,768.

 <a name="VG_MAXINT"></a>
 #### _VG_MAXINT_
-The macro `VG_MAXINT` contains the largest positive value that may be represented by a VGint. `VG_MAXINT` is defined to be equal to 2<sup>31</sup> – 1, or 2,147,483,647.
-The smallest negative value that may be represented by a `VGint` is given by (`–VG_MAXINT` – 1), or -2,147,483,648.
+The macro `VG_MAXINT` contains the largest positive value that may be represented by a `VGint`. `VG_MAXINT` is defined to be equal to 2<sup>31</sup> − 1, or 2,147,483,647.
+The smallest negative value that may be represented by a `VGint` is given by (−`VG_MAXINT` − 1), or -2,147,483,648.

 <a name="VG_MAX_FLOAT"></a>
 #### _VG_MAX_FLOAT_